SIM cards for GNSS receivers

 Enable auto-top-up:

-Set the cards to USA (AT&T only) coverage:
+Set the cards to USA (AT&T and T-Mobile) coverage:

 (See multiple coverage notes for details on Verizon and T-Mobile.)